The ultimate 3-week India itinerary: Exploring the best of India

 DAYS 19, 20, 21 - GET TROPICAL IN KOCHI AND EXPLORE KERALA’S BACKWATERS

 It’s hard to believe Kochi is in the same country as Delhi, Jaipur and Udaipur, such is the difference between the cities.
-Kochi is know as ‘gods own country’ - it's green and tropical, with humidity somewhere in the 80’s, broken up by a series of stunning waterways known as ‘backwaters’ that open slowly into the Arabian Sea.
+Kochi is known as ‘gods own country’ - it's green and tropical, with humidity somewhere in the 80’s, broken up by a series of stunning waterways known as ‘backwaters’ that open slowly into the Arabian Sea.

-Kochi has a varied and intriguing history - it’s attracted Chinese, Portuguese, Dutch and middle eastern traders for over 600 years, giving it a super cosmopolitan feel similar to Hoi An in Vietnam, or Zanzibar in east Africa.
+Kochi has a varied and intriguing history - it’s attracted Chinese, Portuguese, Dutch and Middle Eastern traders for over 600 years, giving it a super cosmopolitan feel similar to Hoi An in Vietnam, or Zanzibar in East Africa.
 As a result, there are a heap of things to do in the Fort Kochi area:

 CHINESE FISHING NETS

 Brought to Kochi in the 14th century by Chinese explorer Zheng He, this ancient fishing method was used to catch vast amounts of fish.
 Now, the fish have disappeared but the method remains on show for tourists.
-For a small fee, local fisherman will show you how to use them.
+For a small fee, local fishermen will show you how to use them.

 The area is also filled with fishmongers selling the day’s best catch - if you’re up for a fresh seafood feast!